Nokkenandre/Tournament-tracker/README.md

 # Tournament-tracker

-This is a project to track tournaments, teams and players.
+This is a project to track tournaments and teams

 ## Build GUI
 ### Remove old build file: